 This clause is only relevant for H.248 contexts with TCP SEPP(s), as outlined in clause 6.2.3.

 Thus application data may be received at a SEP in time where the other SEP of the context is not yet able to process or send the application data.
 The behaviour of the MG in such a situation is implementation and/or application dependent.
-If application independent or unambiguous behaviour would be required, then the SEPP interlinkage property of the tcpecc package (see clause 9.1.1) should be used.
+If application independent or unambiguous behaviour would be required, then the interlinkage capability as profiled by clause 9 should be used.

 8.6.5 TCP bearer connection release